 Like this?
 Love it?
 Find it useful?
 Tweet it.
 Post it.
 Pin it.
 Or share it with friends who could use the advice!
 Questions or comments?
 Pop them in the comments section below!

-* This post was originally published February 23, 2020
+* This post was originally published February 23, 2020 and has been rewritten and updated

 * Please Note: I am not an agent, manager, or casting director.
 I do not procure work for actors.
 All information, workshops and coaching are for educational purposes only and are not a guarantee or promise of employment.
 Thank you for being here!